 Just as it was appropriate that my first substantial entry was about a family movie like Aliens in the Attic, it’s ironic that my second entry is about The Vampire Diaries.
-There are a brother and sister in the series, but I definitely don’t ship them.
+There are a brother and sister in the series, but I don’t ship them.
 In fact, although I hardly ever ship slash, the relationship between the two brothers on the show is far more “compelling” (yes, pun intended for those in on the joke).
 But I am far more interested in promoting the show in general, so my entry on it doesn’t even really belong here.
 You’ll have to forgive me.
 I’m so obsessed with True Blood I just had to write this.

-I would argue that The Vampire Diaries – VD to me, or TVD to people who would snicker at calling it VD – is one of the best shows on TV right now.
+I would argue that The Vampire Diaries – VD to me, or TVD to people who would snicker at calling it VD – is one of the best shows on TV right now in the genre.
 And it’s on the CW – who’d have thought?
-(That’s the WB to those of you who aren’t very observant or suffer from shortish-term memory loss).

 For those of you who don’t know what it’s about and can’t guess from the title, I’ll summarize here: